flljy940/tp/docs/DeveloperGuide.md

 ### Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorRec` and the **Actor** is the `user`, unless specified otherwise)

 **Use Case U1: Add a student to the contact list**

 **MSS**

 1. User requests to add student and their details
-2. AddressBook adds the student with the supplied contact details
+2. TutorRec adds the student with the supplied contact details

     Use case ends.

 **Extensions**

 * 1a.
 The user supplies invalid input parameter(s).
   * 1a1.
-AddressBook shows an error message for the relevant parameters.
+TutorRec shows an error message for the relevant parameters.

     Use case resumes at step 1.